-In my first term, I presented my research on the Palermo Catacombs found in Italy, which is home to thousands of mummified remains including the “Sleeping Beauty” named Rosalie Lombardo.
+In school, I had to present my research on the Palermo Catacombs found in Italy, which is home to thousands of mummified remains including the “Sleeping Beauty” named Rosalie Lombardo.
 Hope you enjoy reading about the research as much as I enjoyed writing about it.

 The Residents of the Palermo Catacombs